nomadyus/vagrant-dev-jekyll/README.md

         $ vagrant ssh
     ``
 11. ``cd`` to the development repository on your vagrant box.
 Should be a directory under the ``/vagrant/`` directory
-12. Copy the main `Gemfile` to your repository
+12. Move the main `Gemfile` to your repository

     ``
         $ mv /vagrant/Gemfile .